Expander ControlUse the WPF Expander control to show or hide controls. See the effect of ExpandDirection.

-Expander.
-An Expander control has an arrow button.
+Expander, WPF.
+In WPF an Expander control has an arrow button.
 When the arrow is clicked, the elements within the Expander are shown or hidden.
-The arrow "expands" the control so its sub-controls are visible.
-We use Expander with a TextBlock.

-Please drag an Expander control to your WPF Window.
-Next, we can add elements inside the Expander—these will be hidden or shown by the Expander arrow.
+We can add elements inside an Expander—these will be hidden or shown by the Expander arrow.
 Here I added a TextBlock element to the Expander.

 Title="MainWindow" Height="350" Width="525">